And an hour two Sean Hannity show, 800-941-Sean, our number, if you want to be a part of the program.

 Really?

-You know, then of course you have the ICC, you know, putting out an indictment against the Prime Minister of Israel.
+You know, then, of course, you have the ICC, you know, putting out an indictment against the prime minister of Israel.

 The 1,200 dead Israelis on October the 7th, they were victims that day.

-Uh and and we're not supporting Israel's right to win their war against radical Islamic terrorism.
+The hundreds that were taking hostage and out of their country, including Americans, and we're not supporting Israel's right to win their war against radical Islamic terrorism?

-We have a president of the United States that has been doing nothing uh beyond the quid pro quo, the very thing they impeached Donald Trump over, and telling Israel uh you're not getting weapons if if you fight offensively and try to defeat the terrorists that attacked you on October the 7th, when the message should be clear and unambiguous, and the moral clarity should be certain, which is you have a right to win your war against radical Islamic terrorists.
+We have a president of the United States that has been doing nothing beyond the quid pro quo, the very thing they impeached Donald Trump over, and telling Israel you're not getting weapons if you fight offensively and try to defeat the terrorists that attacked you on October the 7th, when the message should be clear and unambiguous, and the moral clarity should be certain, which is you have a right to win your war against radical Islamic terrorists.

 Period.

-We're supposed to be lectured.
+It was supposed to be lectured.

-I never thought we'd have a day where the president of our country is literally Literally surrendering in the war on terror and thus emboldening radical Islamic terrorists and terrorist states around the world, and simultaneously sending a message to the free world that America is abdicating its role as the leading country for the cause of liberty and freedom and democracy.
+I never thought we'd have a day where the president of our country is literally surrendering in the war on terror and thus emboldening radical Islamic terrorists and terrorist states around the world and simultaneously sending a message to the free world that America is abdicating its role as the leading country for the cause of liberty and freedom and democracy.

-It really is, these are sad times that we are living in.
+These are sad times that we are living in.

 It's really unbelievable.